Jefferson–Hemings controversy: Background

 Four of Hemings' children survived to adulthood.
-In the antebellum period, hers would have been called a "shadow family".
+In the antebellum period, hers would have been called a shadow family.
 Sally Hemings was also the child of a shadow family.
-Historians believe her father to have been John Wayles, Jefferson's father-in-law, who as a widower had a 12-year liaison with his mulatto slave Betty Hemings and fathered six children with her.
+Historians believe her father to have been John Wayles, Jefferson's father-in-law, who as a widower had a 12-year liaison with his mulatta slave Betty Hemings and fathered six children with her.
 These children had three-quarters European, one-quarter African ancestry, and were half-siblings to Jefferson's wife Martha Wayles Skelton Jefferson.
 Sally Hemings was the youngest child of this shadow family.
-Jefferson former slave Issac Jefferson described Sally as "mighty near white ... very handsome, long straight hair down her back."
+Jefferson former slave Isaac Jefferson described Sally as "mighty near white ... very handsome, long straight hair down her back."

-Of the four Hemings children who survived to adulthood—William Beverley, Harriet, Madison, and Eston Hemings—all but Madison Hemings eventually identified as white and lived as adults in white communities.
+Of the four Hemings children who survived to adulthood—Beverley Hemings, Harriet, Madison, and Eston Hemings—all but Madison Hemings eventually identified as white and lived as adults in white communities.
 Under the Virginia law of partus sequitur ventrem, because Sally Hemings was a slave, her children were also born enslaved.
 But the children were seven-eighths European, one-eighth African by ancestry.
 If free, they would have been considered legally white in Virginia of the time.

 Controversy

 Early claims

 In 1802, the journalist James T. Callender, after being refused an appointment to a postmaster position by Jefferson and issuing veiled threats of "consequences," reported that Jefferson had fathered several children with a slave concubine named Sally.
 Others privately or publicly made the claim.
 Elijah Fletcher, the headmaster of the New Glasgow Academy (Amherst County, Virginia) visited Jefferson in 1811 and wrote in his diary:

 Jefferson made no public comment on the matter, although most historians interpret his cover letter from 1805 to Secretary of the Navy Robert Smith as a denial alluding to a fuller reply, which has been lost.

 The Jefferson-Wayles descendants and most historians denied for nearly 200 years that he was the father of Hemings' children.
 Since the mid-20th century, there have been challenges to that denial, as historians have reexamined some of the evidence and thought to interpret it differently.
 Disagreements have arisen since the late 20th century over how to interpret historical evidence related to the issue.
-According to an 1868 letter by Jefferson biographer Henry S. Randall to the historian James Parton, Jefferson's grandson, Thomas Jefferson Randolph, said that Jefferson's surviving daughter Martha stated on her deathbed that Jefferson had been away from Monticello for 15 months before one of Hemings' children was born, so could not be the father.
+According to an 1868 letter by Jefferson's biographer Henry S. Randall to the historian James Parton, Jefferson's grandson, Thomas Jefferson Randolph, said that Jefferson's surviving daughter Martha stated on her deathbed that Jefferson had been away from Monticello for 15 months before one of Hemings' children was born, so could not be the father.
 But historian Dumas Malone later documented that Jefferson had been at Monticello nine months before the birth of each of Hemings' children.